NikhilMSeb/Cisco-Exercise-Nov22/json-implementation/README.md

 ## Design Choices & Overview

-1. Lookup Web Service API
+1. Lookup Service API

 An industry standard for building APIs is the REST architecture, and of the many frameworks for building REST APIs with Python this service uses **Flask**.
 Flask provides all the key requirements for this service out-of-the-box without needing too much overhead infrastructure.
 Flask is also easy to deploy to production, and has comprehensive documentation and support due to its existing wide usage.

-In the current implementation, I have constructed HTML webpages to explicitly demonstrate the outputs.
-This service can easily be adapted to instead provide outputs to be used internally by JSON serializing the responses of the GET requests.
+In the current implementation, I have built all API endpoints to be accessed, handled and provide outputs in JSON and through direct API requests, hence allowing this to be directly integrated with a service that wants to perform a lookup as a single part of a larger workflow.

 2. Database of Malware URLs